 There are three things you need to make this tactic work.
 First, you need a large fan base to use group hypnosis manipulation tactics to program your ideas.
 Second, you need a problem that you can blame on the scapegoats.
 Third, you must promote yourself and your group as heroes who can improve life.

 You can adjust the social pressure required to keep people’s attention off the real issues.
 The real goal is increasing cash flow and return on investment for those who are the real “owners.”
 The real problem is anarchy, which overthrows the government and ruins the cash flow.

 Seeing Through North America Folklore

-A common warning sign is difficulty meditating or concentrating, experiencing the general lack of joy in life.
+A common warning sign is the general lack of joy in life.
 If you observe social media and TV news, do you feel you aren’t getting the whole story?
 Do you feel like there’s something in the way, but you can’t put your finger on it?
 These are indications you may be affected by the three elements above.
 These are patterns that let us know something is wrong.
 Listen to these warning signs.

 The second pattern is when you discover emotions and feelings around a memory have changed.
 It is a strong indicator, especially if the feelings have gone from positive to negative.
 You might miss one unless you use a journal or book of shadows to record your practice, dreams, significant memories, and associated feelings.
 In my experience working with people, this distortion isn’t uncommon.

 If you think either of these patterns may apply, remember you can overcome the issues.
 You can reprogram your memories and emotions.
 I recommend you seek help either from a trusted friend or counselor.